KubaTaba1uga/python_baresip_bindings/contributors/send_message_in_c/README.md

 If client started successfully, You can confirm that essentials  modules loaded by pressing `h`, sth like below should appear:
 ![image](https://github.com/KubaTaba1uga/python_baresip_bindings/assets/73971628/21b87a5a-e2b6-44d6-b4d6-c9c2dd8fe448)

+At this point We know how to compile custom `baresip` code, nice :)

+## App to send and receive messages